differXI/lap_4/.github/ISSUE_TEMPLATE/newbugreport.md

     id: contact
     attributes:
       label: Contact Details
-      description: How can we get in touch with you if we need more info
+      description: How can we get in touch with you if we need more info?
       placeholder: ex. email@example.com
       validations:
         required: false